ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

   - Letters exist at Univ of Ill library between the Reverend and her family.

 Planned:
-  - Research deeds on Mill's home and Mill's store prior to 1900.
+  - Research deeds on Mills' home and Mills' store prior to 1900.
 When did the Mills start living there?
 Survey maps that show mill race?
-Who owned the Mills store real estate?
+Who owned the Mills' store real estate?
   - Photo inventory (completed) and digitally transcribe the complete notebook of Good Templars meeting minutes.
 Try to find a link between Horace's death and Emily's temperance activities, and a possible clue to Mott's Corners move.
-  - The dimensions and timing of the ("approximately") 1915 photo of Brooktondale Road that shows the front of M. E. Mills and the Mill's home could have been taken by Alice Shurter?
+  - The dimensions and timing of the ("approximately") 1915 photo of Brooktondale Road that shows the front of M. E. Mills and the Mills' home could have been taken by Alice Shurter?

 ## Distribution